What is it? How does it work?

 The season continued with Shakespeare's All's Well That Ends Well, Nation which was based on the novel by Terry Pratchett and adapted by Mark Ravenhill and Alan Bennett's The Habit of Art.
 The season concluded with London Assurance with Fiona Shaw and Simon Russell Beale.

 The second season of broadcasts launched with an encore screening of Phèdre.
 The first NT Live collaboration with another British theatre company saw Complicite's A Disappearing Number, broadcast live from Theatre Royal Plymouth.
 The season continued with Shakespeare's Hamlet and the smash-hit musical FELA!
 The second collaborative broadcast was King Lear with Derek Jacobi live from Covent Garden's Donmar Warehouse.

 For the first time ever, National Theatre Live broadcast two separate performances of a production.
 Throughout the run of Frankenstein, Benedict Cumberbatch and Jonny Lee Miller alternated the roles of Victor Frankenstein and the Creature.
 Audiences in cinemas had the chance to see both combinations.
 The second season concluded with Anton Chekhov's The Cherry Orchard, with Zoë Wanamaker.

-NT Live is currently in its third season of broadcasts and is now shown in over 700 cinemas, in 22 countries around the world.
-The season includes One Man, Two Guvnors by Richard Bean with James Corden, Arnold Wesker’s The Kitchen, a new play from John Hodge Collaborators, Travelling Light by Nicholas Wright with the award-winning Antony Sher, renowned British comedian Lenny Henry in The Comedy of Errors and She Stoops to Conquer.
+NT Live's third season of broadcasts was shown in over 700 cinemas, in 22 countries around the world.
+The season included One Man, Two Guvnors by Richard Bean with James Corden, Arnold Wesker’s The Kitchen, a new play from John Hodge Collaborators, Travelling Light by Nicholas Wright with the award-winning Antony Sher, and renowned British comedian Lenny Henry in The Comedy of Errors and She Stoops to Conquer.